HyphnKnight/js13k-2017/submission/submit.md

 ## Description

-A Strategy RPG adventure, exploring the frequently-misunderstood world of Dissociative Identity Disorder.
-Rendered in a style designed to mimic the Atari 2600.
+The frequently-misunderstood world of a person suffering from Dissociative Identity Disorder viewed through the lense of an Atari 2600 style strategy rpg.

 Genre:
 Strategy RPG